 If you’re looking for some real Mexican culture, enjoy one of the country’s many festivals.

-Día de Los Muertos takes place in the middle of fall, while winter Mexican festivals include Día de los Inocentes, La Posada, and, of course, New Year’s Eve!
+Día de Los Muertos takes place in the middle of fall and has huge celebrations and events throughout the entire country.
+While winter Mexican festivals include Día de los Inocentes, La Posada, and, of course, New Year’s Eve!

 Read these articles for destinations in Mexico: